eemitch/Simple-File-List/readme.txt

 == Changelog ==

+= 6.1.14 =
+* Removed the feature to force English on the back-end.

 = 6.1.13 =
-* Security Fix for a reflecte cross-site scripting (XSS) issue
+* Security Fix for a reflected cross-site scripting (XSS) issue
 * Security improvements to back-end navigation tabs.

 = 6.1.11 =